Designing for engagement

 Underperforming CTAs buried below heavy content blocks

-I analyzed multiple existing research report templates and identified:
+I reviewed existing research report pages and concluded:

 -